araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

     The same initial Gaussian distribution, but with the perspective of the Unitree A1 action space $$[-100, 100]$$
 </div>

-For reference, we can plot the action distribution of PPO after training:
+For reference, we can plot the action distribution of PPO after training<d-footnote>The code to record and plot action distribution is in the <a href="#appendix-plot-action-distribution">Appendix</a></d-footnote>:
 <!--<d-footnote>The code to record and plot action distribution is on <a href="https://gist.github.com/araffin/e069945a68aa0d51fcdff3f01e945c70">GitHub</a></d-footnote>-->

 {% include figure.liquid path="assets/img/2026-04-27-sac-massive-sim/dist_actions_trained_ppo.svg" class="img-fluid" %}
 <div class="caption">